New Product Development

 Cosmetics, personal care and household products

 In Australia, cosmetics do not have to be submitted to any government agency before they are supplied.
 However there are some regulatory requirements that must be met.
-The individual ingredients must be listed on the Australian Inventory of Chemical Substances (AICS) www.nicnas.gov.au and must not be subject to a poisons schedule; labelling and packaging must comply with various standards for labels, weights and measures; and claims made must be cosmetic claims, not medical or therapeutic claims.
+The individual ingredients must be listed on the Australian Inventory of Industrial Chemicals (the Inventory) https://www.industrialchemicals.gov.au/search-inventory and must not be subject to a poisons schedule; labelling and packaging must comply with various standards for labels, weights and measures; and claims made must be cosmetic claims, not medical or therapeutic claims.

-NOTE: Primary sunscreens, except colour fade products, having a claimed SPF of greater than 15 require listing as a 'Medicine' on the Australian Register of Therapeutic Goods (ARTG).
+NOTE: Primary sunscreens, except tinted products, having a claimed SPF of greater than 15 require listing as a 'Medicine' on the Australian Register of Therapeutic Goods (ARTG).

 What we can do for you:

-- Carry out applications to the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) for inclusion in the AICS
+- Prepare and submit applications to the Australian Industrial Chemicals Introduction Scheme (AICIS) for inclusion in the Inventory

 Advice on restrictions

-- Check all your ingredients against the Poisons Schedule, or for quarantine or import issues
+- Check all your ingredients against the Poisons Schedule and advise on limits if applicable

 - Advise on labelling and packaging requirements